dotnet/infer/userguide/Two coins tutorial.md

 ### Inferring distributions

 The primary purpose of Infer.NET is to perform inference, in other words, to infer the posterior distribution of a particular random variable.
-In this example, we have created a variable **bothHeads**which is random**,** and would like to find out its distribution.
+In this example, we have created a variable **bothHeads** which is random, and would like to find out its distribution.
 To do this, we need to use an Infer.NET _inference engine_.
 All inference in Infer.NET is achieved through the use of an inference engine, using its **Infer()** method.
 This code creates an inference engine with default settings and uses it to infer the distribution over **bothHeads**.

 ```csharp
 InferenceEngine engine = new InferenceEngine();